National Centre for Atmospheric Science shares diversity data

 The data is being used to inform the NCAS Equality Diversity and Inclusion Living Action Plan, which is being developed in Autumn 2022 with staff focus groups and will provide steer for the next five years.

 Have a question, suggestion, or concern?
-Please contact Ruth Purvis, our Head of Equality, Diversity and Inclusion.
+Please contact Lisa Banton, Head of People, EDI & Workforce Development.